 Repurchase agreements are accounted for as secured financing transactions since the Company maintains effective control over the transferred securities and the transfer meets the other criteria for such accounting.
 Obligations to repurchase securities sold are reflected as a liability in the consolidated balance sheets.
-The securities underlying the agreements are delivered to a custodial account for the benefit of the dealer or bank with whom each transaction is executed.
-The dealers or banks, who may sell, loan or otherwise dispose of such securities to other parties in the normal course of their operations, agree to resell to the Company the same securities at the maturities of the agreements.
+The securities underlying the agreements are delivered to a custodial account for the benefit of the counterparties with whom each transaction is executed.
+The counterparties, who may sell, loan or otherwise dispose of such securities to other parties in the normal course of their operations, agree to resell to the Company the same securities at the maturities of the agreements.